Photography In Marketing – What Are Your Photos Saying About Your Brand?

 Beauty is in the eye of the beholder, and this couldn’t be more true when it comes to images.
 As Jerry notes, photos can make or break the effectiveness of your marketing efforts whilst potentially damaging your brand if not done right.
 However, if you are unable to assess photos and images properly, you may want to consider getting a professional that can help.

 You may be thinking, “What are the right photos?”
 As mentioned above, the right photos for your organization need to be high-quality, consistent, and representative.
 The easiest way to accomplish this is having a brand goal, and having an employee who has the proven skills and abilities to produce high-quality photos.
-If you have the budget, a in house photographer or videographer would be the way to go.
+If you have the budget, an in-house photographer or videographer would be the way to go.
 However, remember that it is crucial to ask for recommendations on “what a good photo is” if you are unsure or inexperienced yourself.

 It is easy to find a stock photo online for free or for a small fee, but this can be damaging and off-putting to your customers.
 Marcel Digital talks about just how damaging it can be if you do not use authentic stock photos.
-Moreover, that the images that you choose should accurately depict your products, team, and services.
+Moreover, the images that you choose should accurately depict your products, team, and services.
 Marcel Digital added that if your photos don’t meet the above-mentioned factors, more than likely, your conversion rate will suffer due to overused and cheesy stock photos.

 Business.com also adds some important information when it comes to stock photos.
 Stating that stock images may come off as unfriendly, uninviting, and unrepresentative.
 However, they do highlight that stock photos can be effective and should be used in the correct manner.
 As long as the images are relevant and can provide crucial context to your blogs they should be used.

-Jerry echoed the same thing Business.com said, however added that, “We also use stock photos, but at the same time we spend a great deal of time on every photo to make sure it meets all of our criteria, it has to be relevant to the content and of good resolution quality.
+Jerry echoed the same thing Business.com said, however, added that “We also use stock photos, but at the same time we spend a great deal of time on every photo to make sure it meets all of our criteria, it has to be relevant to the content and of good resolution quality.
 One example of how we use stock photos can be seen here.”

-The last thing Jerry mentioned was that, “Another issue of using stock photos is that companies may run into copywriting issues.”
+The last thing Jerry mentioned was that “Another issue of using stock photos is that companies may run into copywriting issues.”
 Hootsuite discusses this very thing.
 Stating that you can find yourself in plenty of legal problems if you use photos that don’t belong to you.
 Hootsuite mentions political figures in the US that have gotten into lawsuits due to copywriting issues.

-A quick way to understand what the difference between good photos and bad photos is, take a look at any company that sales online goods.
+A quick way to understand the difference between good photos and bad photos is, to take a look at any company that sells online goods.
 For example, if you search through the different photos on gumtree.com, uploaded by sellers, you can easily see how photo quality can influence which items you might buy and which items you wouldn’t.
 In essence, your subconscious evaluates the item by the photo that was uploaded.
 It would be best if you were assessing your photos on your website with the same method.
 Or better yet, ask a third party to do it for you.

 Photography in marketing will continue to evolve, and new methods, ideas and tricks to get the best photos will emerge.
 However, the importance of good images in marketing will always stay the same.
 Being able to capture your company and represent what you stand for and what you do in a professional light will mean the difference between great conversion rates and lacklustre ones.